Sp3rick/GroupHelp/README.md

 -cleanHTML() may be not applyed in some text where it should, the function probably clean everything needed to clean for telegram api

 -if get added a new permission and it's not added to every userPerms object in chat data this may cause incorrect result in sumUserPerms

-config.json documentation at: https://github.com/Sp3rick/GroupHelp/blob/main/CONFIG_DOCUMENTATION.md

-Look also at some code documentation to contribute: https://github.com/Sp3rick/GroupHelp/blob/main/documentation.md

-When you create a plugin you can document it on https://github.com/Sp3rick/GroupHelp/blob/main/plugins.md